 If a texting app service is used for the class, class announcements may be sent out by email and/or text.
 Students should check their UCA email account regularly for class information/reminders.
-Announcements may also be made using the course management system.

 Make-up Policy

 Make-up exams will be given only at my discretion.
 If you must miss a quiz/assignment due date for an unavoidable, significant and validated reason, contact me by email BEFORE the time of the scheduled due date.